Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Common Systematic Uncertainties and Future Prospects

 Excited $\Ddouble$ states decay to $\Dstar$, $\Dz$, or $\Dpm$ mesons plus additional photons or pions, which can escape detection.
 As a result, both $\BDssellnu$ and $\BDsstaunu$ decays can easily lead to extraneous candidates in $\RDx$ analyses, though the former contributes only to measurements that employ the leptonic decays of the $\tau$ lepton.
-In hadronic analyses, the corresponding background is formed by $B\to\Ddouble D_s^{(*,**)}$ decays.
-While all analyses exploit dedicated $\Ddouble$ control samples where some of the parameters describing these contributions are measured, a number of assumptions are shared among the various measurements, namely the form factor parameterization of the $\BDssltnu$ decays (Sec.~\ref{sec:th:other_states}) and the $\Ddouble$ decay branching fractions.
+In hadronic-$\tau$ analyses, another background source associated with \Ddouble production is formed by $B\to\Ddouble D_s^{(*,**)}$ decays with \Ds\to\pip\pim\pip X. While all analyses exploit dedicated $\Ddouble$ control samples where some of the parameters describing these contributions are measured, a number of assumptions are shared among the various measurements, namely the form factor parameterization of the $\BDssltnu$ decays (Sec.~\ref{sec:th:other_states}) and the $\Ddouble$ decay branching fractions.

 First data-driven fits of the $B \to D^{**}$ form factors have been performed~\cite{Bernlochner:2016bci,Bernlochner:2017jxt}, but the resulting parameters---especially for the broad states---are not yet well constrained.
-The chosen approach is, however, improvable with future data.
-Just as for the $B \to \Dx$ modes, data-driven predictions for $B \to D^{**}$ (Eq.~\eqref{eqn:th:RDss}) are thus likely to improve in precision until they reach the naive order of $1/m_c^2$ contributions---i.e. a few percent---beyond which the number of nuisance parameters becomes large.
+The chosen approach, however, will be improvable with future data.
+Just as for the $B \to \Dx$ modes, data-driven predictions for $B \to D^{**}$ (Eq.~\eqref{eqn:th:RDss}) are thus likely to improve in precision until they reach the naive order of $1/m_c^2$ contributions---i.e. a few percent---beyond which the number of parameters required to describe higher-order effects becomes too large to be effectively constrained.
 Combination with future LQCD results (see e.g. \cite{Bailas:2020cho}), however, may permit even more precise predictions.
 Additionally, the $\calR(\Ddouble)$ ratios have not yet been measured, so the various experiments have relied on theoretical predictions, assigning a relatively large uncertainty.
-The size of this uncertainty is however arbitrary and could lead to a common underestimate of the systematic uncertainty from the \Ddouble feed-down (cf. Sec.~\ref{sec:syst:dss_bf}).
+The size of this uncertainty is however arbitrary and could lead to a common underestimate of the systematic uncertainty from the \Ddouble feed-down (see Sec.~\ref{sec:syst:dss_bf}).
 With the latest theoretical predictions (Eq.~\eqref{eqn:th:RDss}), this uncertainty should be reduced in the future.